MeowFi-DiscoCats/MeowFiDocs/src/content/docs/the-book-of-cats/chapter-1-the-beats.md

 ---
-title: "Chapter 1: The Beats"
+title: 'Chapter 1: The Beats'
 description: A reference page in my new Starlight docs site.
 sidebar:
   order: 6